Everything to know about Star Trek: Discovery season 2

 Season one is currently available to stream on CBS All Access if you're in the US, CraveTV in Canada and on Netflix in other countries.
 You'll also be able to purchase the Blu-ray and DVD beginning November (exact dates depend on where you are and what version you want to own).

-When season two premieres, it will be remain exclusively on the above platforms, and we assume that like season one, just one episode will be available each week.
+When season two premieres, it will be remain exclusively on the above platforms, and we've confirmed that just like season one, just one episode will be available each week.

 Cast and crew: Who's returning?

-Note: This piece was originally published Oct.
-2 and is updated we get more info or as we think of new questions that need answers.